BorisChenCZY/fuck_courses_one_key_select/README.md

 This is a course_select_system.
 Due to a lot of consideration, the code is open source.

+This project is develped based on [sustc_framework](https://github.com/BorisChenCZY/sustc_framework)

-Things need to be done:
+A few moer things need to be done in the near(?) future:

 - rewrite in SVM model.
 - use database to speed up query.